zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/animations.md

 }
 ```

-我们来分解一下这个过程。在`FadeInView`的构造函数里，我们创建了一个名为`fadeAnim`的`Animated.Value`，并放在`state`中。而`View`的透明度是和这个值绑定的。

-组件加载时，透明度首先设为 0。然后一个easing动画开始改变`fadeAnim`值，同时会导致所有与其相关联的值（本例中是透明度）也逐帧更新，最终和`fadeAnim`一样变为1。

-这一过程经过特别优化，执行效率会远高于反复调用`setState`和多次重渲染。

-因为这一过程是纯声明式的，因此还有进一步优化的空间，比如我们可以把这些声明的配置序列化后发送到一个高优先级的线程上运行。
+Let's break down what's happening here.
+In the `FadeInView` constructor, a new `Animated.Value` called `fadeAnim` is initialized as part of `state`.
+The opacity property on the `View` is mapped to this animated value.
+Behind the scenes, the numeric value is extracted and used to set opacity.

+When the component mounts, the opacity is set to 0.
+Then, an easing animation is started on the `fadeAnim` animated value, which will update all of its dependent mappings (in this case, only the opacity) on each frame as the value animates to the final value of 1.

+This is done in an optimized way that is faster than calling `setState` and re-rendering.
+Because the entire configuration is declarative, we will be able to implement further optimizations that serialize the configuration and runs the animation on a high-priority thread.

-### 配置动画
+### Configuring animations

-动画拥有非常灵活的配置项。自定义的或预定义的 easing 函数、延迟、持续时间、衰减系数、弹性常数等都可以在对应类型的动画中进行配置。

-`Animated`提供了多种动画类型，其中最常用的要属[`Animated.timing()`](animated.md#timing).
+Animations are heavily configurable.
+Custom and predefined easing functions, delays, durations, decay factors, spring constants, and more can all be tweaked depending on the type of animation.

+`Animated` provides several animation types, the most commonly used one being [`Animated.timing()`](animated.md#timing).
 It supports animating a value over time using one of various predefined easing functions, or you can use your own.
 Easing functions are typically used in animation to convey gradual acceleration and deceleration of objects.

 By default, `timing` will use a easeInOut curve that conveys gradual acceleration to full speed and concludes by gradually decelerating to a stop.
 You can specify a different easing function by passing a `easing` parameter.
 Custom `duration` or even a `delay` before the animation starts is also supported.

-下面这个例子创建了一个2秒长的动画，在移动目标到最终位置前会稍微往后退一点：
+For example, if we want to create a 2-second long animation of an object that slightly backs up before moving to its final position:

 ```jsx
 Animated.timing(this.state.xPosition, {